 If you don’t want to look for lodging, another way to minimize your chance of being involved in one of the many holiday car accidents is to arrange for alternative transportation.
 Most people understand that taxi cabs and ride-sharing companies will be extremely busy, so make those arrangements ahead of time.
 If you’ll be heading out in a large group, you may also want to look into renting a bus or a limousine service and then splitting the costs.

 If you are involved in one of the holiday car accidents that will occur in the area, you need to do what’s necessary to make sure that your legal rights and interests are protected and enforced.
-If you or someone you love is injured by a negligent or reckless motorist, contact the San Diego personal injury lawyers at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.
+If you or someone you love is injured by a negligent or reckless motorist, contact the San Diego personal injury lawyers at The Gomez Law Firm as soon as possible to schedule a free initial consultation.
 Once again, we’d like to wish everyone a safe New Year’s celebration.

 Posted in: Motor Vehicle Accidents